We welcome your application for the St. Catherine University Nurse Educator (MSN).

-The Nurse Educator application priority deadline is July 1 for fall enrollment and December 1 for spring enrollment.
+The application priority deadlines are June 1 (fall), November 1 (spring) and March 1 (summer).
 Applications received after the deadline will be considered on a space-available basis.

-We are currently accepting applications for Fall 2020 and Spring 2021.
+We are currently accepting applications for Fall 2022 and Spring 2023 enrollment.

 - Why do you feel the Nurse Educator concentration at St. Catherine University is a good fit for you and your career aspirations?